Cassini-Hackathon/AIRA/README.md

 ---

-### 🏥 Hospital Control Panel
+### Hospital Control Panel
-Every healthcare facility is equipped with a powerful admin dashboard that includes:
+Every healthcare facility is equipped with a admin dashboard that includes:
 - Real-time asset tracking map (vehicles, drones, etc.)
 - Emergency history with patient and medical details
 - Inventory of operational assets with data on: